ialkamal/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch is used to get the path and url of routes in React.
+It's helpful in nested routing when we need to partially display different sections on the same page.

 1. How would you explain form validation to someone who has never programmed before?

+Vaildation is a way to check that whatever you filled in a form matches a set of requirements that are specified beforehand ("requiring one fill in their name or checking that the phone number is only digits and so on")

 1. In 1-2 sentences, define end to end testing.

+End-to-End is a software testing paradigm that tests a a complete user use case from start finish.
+For example, visiting a link, searching for products, adding a product to a cart, checking out and then successfully ordering these products.

+End to end to

 ## Instructions